ghourigeeks/pinterest-api/README.md

-Reson : every time on relode code change in the url that why error comes in
+Reson : every time on relode code will change in the url that why error comes in

 ________________________________________________________________________________________________________________________